Cathy J. Cohen

 Jenn M. Jackson

 Jenn M. Jackson was born and raised in East Oakland, California, a fact which motivates her writing and academic ambitions.
-She is a scholar activist whose writing addresses Black womanhood at the intersections of politics, parenting, and pop culture.
-Her writing has been featured in Washington Post, Marie Claire, EBONY, The Root, Daily Dot, For Harriet, and many others.
+She is a scholar, educator, and writer whose writing addresses Black Politics and civil and public life for young Black people with a focus on policing and surveillance.
+She is also the Editor-in-Chief of Water Cooler Convos, a culture platform for Black millennials.
+Her writing has been featured in Washington Post, BITCH Magazine, Marie Claire, EBONY, The Root, Daily Dot, The Independent, and many others.

-Jackson is a doctoral student at the University of Chicago studying the politics of race, gender, and sexuality.
+Jackson is a doctoral candidate at the University of Chicago studying American Politics with a focus on political participation and engagement, public opinion and social movements.
 Find out more about Jenn at her website.

 Meet the writers and media team!